dabaihuaya/SVGP-SpAR/README.md

 # SVGP-SpAR
 Hyperspectral Image Spectral-Spatial Classification with Sparse Inducing Points Variational Gaussian Processes and Spatially Adaptive Markov Random Field

-We will release the code publicly after the article is accepted.
+We will release the full code publicly after the article is accepted.
 Please stay tuned.